 GIY and GROW HQ are all about helping children to develop ‘food empathy’ - a better understanding and appreciation of food - and to have a bit of fun while doing so!
 We want to help children to learn how to grow, cook and eat healthy, seasonal, nutritious food.
 We run a range of classes, programmes and activities for schools and children.
-If you are interested in a course for your child or are a teacher looking to come visit, contact Ursula on 0860440417 and she'll tell you more.
+If you are interested in a course for your child or are a teacher looking to come visit, contact us on 051 584422 for more info.
 Learn more about children and school activities at GROW HQ here.

 We have run this programme in a variety of schools for all ages and the feedback has been amazing.
 Parents, teachers and pupils have all given us glowing feedback about the programme.
 Parents report that their children are more adventurous with food and more engaged in cooking and food shopping at home.

 Teachers tell us that children really appreciate, and respond to, the opportunity to eat in a social and relaxed environment.
 They follow each others' lead and try new food more readily, they chat over their lunches and are more attentive and engaged after a hot meal at lunch time.